Ambassador Kept Trump Administration Looped In On Ukraine Investigation Push, ‘Wall Street Journal’ Reports

 In the impeachment inquiry, Republicans have claimed that because the aid eventually was released, on September 11, and no investigation was ever announced, “there wasn’t a corrupt quid pro quo,” according to Washington Post columnist Aaron Blake.

-But the newly uncovered emails show that the plot to force the investigations was indeed proceeding as planned, and Zelensky had agreed to make the announcement desired by Trump and Sondland.
+But the newly uncovered emails show that the plot to force the investigations had been proceeding as planned, and Zelensky had agreed to make the announcement desired by Trump and Sondland.

 Delivered To Your INBOX